 How to qualify

 Conventional loans work well for borrowers with stable, full-time income.
 Those who are self-employed borrowers can also qualify if it’s clear their income is reliable and expected to continue.
+Check out our guide to getting a mortgage when self-employed to learn more about what you need for home financing.
 In fact, even if your financial situation is one that has you wondering if you could qualify, there is flexibility in conventional loan programs that makes them worth pursuing.
 Conventional loans are a great pathway to homeownership for borrowers with solid credit and lower down payment amounts.
 And as with any mortgage, the better your financial health, the better loan rate options you have access to.

 Keep in mind that you’re required to buy private mortgage insurance (PMI) if you’re unable to make a 20% down payment, so run the numbers on how much this will add to the cost of the loan each year.
 PMI on conventional loans depends on the down payment.
 The more you pay down, the lower the PMI, so there are benefits to putting down a higher down payment.

 If you find that you’re on the cusp of being an ideal conventional loan borrower, look at several different home loan options and, as always, shop around and get personalized rate quotes that reflect your situation, not just that of the average borrower.
 Like all mortgage rates, conventional rates can change quickly as the markets change.
 It’s a good idea to keep your eye on interest rate trends so you can be informed – and so you can be ready to lock in when rates drop.
+Our article on mortgage interest rates gives a comprehensive overview on how rates work and finding the best options when looking to buy a home.
 With a mortgage rate lock, your interest rate won’t change between the offer and the closing.